saswatanand/symexbib/README.md

 The following list was earlier hosted at https://sites.google.com/site/symexbib/.
 From now on, the plan is to update only this list.

 The list is a bit out of date since I have not added many papers since 2013.
-Please let me know if you want to add any paper to the list.
-Also, If you want to be a collborator on this project so that you can edit the list yourself, please let me know.
+But I would love to keep it up to date.
+If you want to add any paper to the list, please send a pull request or email me (http://www.cs.stanford.edu/~saswat).

 |Title|Venue|Year|Authors|